FrancisBanville/ms_interpreting_probabilities/README.md

 quantitative webs compared to binary webs, which require only one probability estimate for each interaction.
 Interaction strengths can follow various probability distributions depending on the measure used.
-For instance, they can follow a Poisson distribution $A_{i,j} \sim {\rm Poisson}(\lambda_{i \rightarrow j})$ when predicting frequencies of interactions between pairs of nodes, with
+For instance, they can follow a Poisson distribution $W_{i \rightarrow j} \sim {\rm Poisson}(\lambda_{i
-$\lambda_{i \rightarrow j}$ being the expected rate at which individuals of taxa
-$i$ and $j$ interact (e.g., the average number of prey $j$ consumed by all predators $i$ in a given time period).
+\rightarrow j})$ when predicting frequencies of interactions between pairs of nodes, with $\lambda_{i \rightarrow j}$ being the expected rate at which individuals of taxa $i$ and $j$ interact (e.g., the average number of prey $j$ consumed by all predators $i$ in a given time period).
 The Poisson distribution can also be 0-inflated after initially modeling non-interacting taxa (e.g.,
 @Boulangeat2012AccDis employ a 0-inflated model to analyze species abundance following the modeling of species presence and absence), which constitute the majority of taxa pairs in most local webs due to their typically high sparseness (@Jordano2016Samplingb).
-Because of the methodological difficulties typically encountered when building deterministic quantitative webs, binary webs, which are easier to sample (@Jordano2016Samplingb) and predict (@Strydom2021Roadmapa), are documented and modeled more frequently in the literature.
-Moreover, most published probabilistic networks and methods describe Bernoulli interactions (whether interaction probabilities are regarded as constant or variable, e.g. represented by Beta distributions), which underlines the need for better guidelines regarding the interpretation and manipulation of these types of webs.
-For these reasons, our primary focus in this contribution will be on addressing the challenges in interpreting and using Bernoulli interactions, in both probabilistic local and metawebs.
+Because of the methodological difficulties typically encountered when building deterministic quantitative webs (which are only partially mitigated by models such as Ecopath, @Plaganyi2004Criticala), binary webs, which are easier to sample (@Jordano2016Samplingb) and predict (@Strydom2021Roadmapa), have been more frequently studied and modeled.
+Moreover, most published probabilistic networks and methods describe probabilistic interactions whose outcome is binary (whether interaction probabilities are regarded as constant or variable, e.g. represented by a Beta distribution), which underlines the need for better guidelines regarding the interpretation and manipulation of these types of webs first.
+For these reasons, our primary focus in this contribution will be on addressing the challenges in interpreting and using interaction probabilities in Bernoulli distributions, in both probabilistic local and metawebs.

 ## Local webs: communities interacting in space and time